On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Preliminaries

-The next lemma is an elementary estimate that allows us to remove irrelevant mass from our asymptotic analysis in \Cref{subsec:removal}. \begin{lem} Let $k > 0$, and $A, B$ be two random variables with finite $k$-th moment. \begin{itemize} \item[(i)] Suppose there exists some $\eta > 0$ such that $\EE\left[(A+B)^k\right] \le (1+\eta) \EE[B^k]$, then
+The next lemma is an elementary estimate that allows us to remove irrelevant mass from our asymptotic analysis in \Cref{subsec:removal}. \begin{lemma} Let $k > 0$, and $A, B$ be two non-negative random variables with finite $k$-th moment. \begin{itemize} \item[(i)] Suppose there exists some $\eta > 0$ such that $\EE\left[(A+B)^k\right] \le (1+\eta) \EE[B^k]$, then

 \item[(ii)] Suppose there exists some $\eta > 0$ such that $\EE[A^k] \le \eta \EE[B^k]$, then